May 9, 2021

 By using the same GTM container on several different websites, your trigger conditions will contain more rules, more exceptions.
 It will be more cumbersome to ensure that a particular tag fires only on one website (e.g. only in your online store) and not the others.
 Your list of tags, triggers, and variables will grow faster and soon will become more complex to manage.

-By using separate GTM containers, you’ll notice the smoother tag management process.
+By using separate GTM containers, you’ll notice a smoother tag management process.
 There will be fewer tags/triggers/variables, triggers will be less complex (with fewer conditions and exceptions).
 It will be easier for you to find particular container elements (rather than browse hundreds of entities).

 If there are more differences than common things between tracking implementations of each website, you should go with separate containers for each site.